surrealdb/surrealdb/SECURITY.md

 ## Security Advisories

-SurrealDB strives to provide timely updates and clear communication regarding any security issues that may impact users of its binaries, libraries and platforms using [Github Security Advisories](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/creating-a-repository-security-advisory) and other available communication channels.
+SurrealDB strives to provide timely and clear communication regarding any security issues that may impact users of its binaries, libraries and platforms using [Github Security Advisories](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/creating-a-repository-security-advisory) and other available communication channels.
 Generally, vulnerabilities will be discussed and [resolved privately](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/collaborating-in-a-temporary-private-fork-to-resolve-a-repository-security-vulnerability) to minimize the risk of exploitation.
 Security advisories will generally be published once a SurrealDB version including a fix for the relevant vulnerability is available.
-The goal of publishing security advisories is to inform users of the risks involved with using a vulnerable version and to provide information for resolving the issue or implementing any possible workarounds.
+The goal of publishing security advisories is to notify users of the risks involved with using a vulnerable version and to provide information for resolving the issue or implementing any possible workarounds.